-Scholastics excellence, financial need, and community service are all considerations in awarding of scholarships.
+Financial need, academic merit, extracurricular activities (including community service and work experience) and personal qualities are all considerations in awarding of scholarships.
 The selection of the winners is overseen by the Board of Trustees but is determined by an independent ad-hoc group of community members representing all geographical sections of Walpole.

-Applications are available in mid-December of each year and can be obtained directly from the foundation’s web site.
+Applications are available in mid-December of each year and can be obtained directly from the Foundation’s web site.
 The deadline for applications is the middle of February.
-Decisions and notification is made by the beginning of June of each year and the check awarded in December of each year, after proof of matriculation is provided.
+Decisions and notifications are made by the beginning of June of each year and the checks are awarded in December of each year.

 Denise Lynch, President